raspberrypilearning/stress-ball/en/step_2.md

 ![name](images/balls-name-annotated.png)

-Then click on **File**, and then on **Save now** to save your project.
+Next, click on **File**, and then on **Save now** to save your project.

-If you are not online or don't have a Scratch account, you can save a copy of your project by clicking on **Save to your computer** instead.
+If you are not online or you do not have a Scratch account, you can click on **Save to your computer** to save a copy of your project.

 ![screenshot](images/balls-save.png)